HadyHammad22/Quizzler/README.md

 Show Questions categories and start the quiz, each question have 1 min and after finish the quiz show the score and determine if success or failed with sound alert message.

 - Worked with APIs, Postman in the development process.
+- Used ProgressHUD pod for loading indicator and show alerts.

 # Show Categories
 <img src="https://user-images.githubusercontent.com/53533148/75554638-94662780-59ef-11ea-8ee3-9a0fe43fb414.png" width="350" height="600">